 The practice had a clear understanding of the need to ensure staff had access to learning and improvement opportunities.
-Staff working at the practice were supported to maintain their continuing professional development (CPD) as required by the General Dental Council (GDC) Records showed professional registrations were up to date for all staff and there was evidence continuing professional development was taking place.
+Staff working at the practice maintained their continuing professional development (CPD) as required by the General Dental Council (GDC).
+Records showed professional registrations were up to date for all staff and there was evidence continuing professional development was taking place.

 We saw there was a comprehensive system to monitor and continually improve the quality of the service; including through a detailed programme of clinical and non-clinical audits.
-These included audits of record keeping, waiting times, the cleanliness of the environment and reception duties such as maintaining up to date patient details including medical histories.
-However we noted there was no radiograph audit as required by the GDC Standards in Dental Practice.
-The provider told us they would take immediate action to address this shortfall.
+These included audits of record keeping, radiographs, the cleanliness of the environment and reception duties such as maintaining up to date patient details including medical histories.

-Where areas for improvement had been identified in the audits, action had been taken.
+Where areas for improvement had been identified in the clinical audits, action had been taken.
 For example through discussion and training at practice meetings.
 There was evidence of repeat audits to monitor improvements had been maintained.